Europe ECB Monetary Policy Decision

 Latest Updates

-• The deposit facility rate remained at 2.00%, the main refinancing operations rate at 2.15%, and the marginal lending facility rate at 2.40%, leaving policy settings unchanged.
+• The deposit facility rate remained at 2.00%, the main refinancing rate at 2.15%, and the marginal lending facility at 2.40%, reflecting a continued pause with a data-dependent policy stance.